Electrical

 3. Ground/Earth Wire (Green Color or Bare Copper)

-A live/hot wire is an active wire that carries electrical current in the form of voltage.
+A live/hot wire is an active wire that carries electrical current in voltage.
 Live wires are red to alert people of the danger they pose.

 Neutral and earth wires alternate/circulate current in an electrical system.
 While the neutral wire brings the circuit to a ground/bus bar connected to the electrical panel, the earth wire provides an electrical connection to the ground.
 The purpose is to provide a path for faulty current to flow to the ground.